JefferyST/Image-Filter/README.md

 ## RecursiveGaussianFilter
 1.The algorithm is modified from the [blog](https://blog.csdn.net/webzhuce/article/details/100640543).
-2.Reference:《Recursively implementing the Gaussian and its derivatives》
+2.Reference:《Recursive implementation of the Gaussian filter》